opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

 Every testcase uses one of the supported deployment scenarios to setup test environment.
 The controller responsible for a given scenario configures flows in the vswitch to route traffic among physical interfaces connected to the traffic generator and virtual machines.
-VSPERF supports several deployments including PXP deployment, which can setup various scenarios with multiple VMs.
+ViNePerf supports several deployments including PXP deployment, which can setup various scenarios with multiple VMs.

 These scenarios are realized by VswitchControllerPXP class, which can configure and